Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 >Amazon EMR securely and reliably handles a broad set of big data use cases, including log analysis, web indexing, data transformations (ETL), machine learning, financial analysis, scientific simulation, and bioinformatics.

-In other words, if you use common Apache big data tools, you should seriously consider Amazon EMR because it makes the configuration process as painless as it can be.
-That's not to say it is easy, though.
+In other words, if you use common big data Apache tools, you should seriously consider Amazon EMR because it makes the configuration process as painless as it can be.
+That's not to say it is always easy, though.

-Here is the list of Apache big data tools currently supported in EMR:
+Here is the list of big data Apache tools currently supported in EMR:

 |       |         |       |       |
 | ----- | ------- | ----- | ----- |